vijayvenkat/openstack-netscaler-ci/README.rst

 What are you trying to qualify?
   This should have been obvious in most cases.
 It is most probably the plugin/driver that was written for your software/hardware.
-Is this opensource?
-Can it be part of the OpenStack Jenkins?
 What changes to listen for?
   Make a note of the code areas that will impact your software, you would want to trigger tests only if those changes are submitted on that.
 For example, it could be the core modules of the openstack project.
 What tests to run?
-  Most likely vendors run a subset of tempest tests but you could in addition run your own tests as well.
+  Most likely vendors run a subset of tempest_ tests but you could in addition run your own tests as well.